Can Christians Drink Alcoholic Beverages?

 The brother or sister who “falls” due to seeing another believer drink an alcoholic beverage refers to either (1) someone who believes drinking such a beverage is always a sin, even though it’s not, or (2) an ex-alcoholic who could fall back into drunkard-ness upon observing the example of a believer s/he respects.

-Since drinking an alcoholic beverage is generally looked down upon in Christian circles, particularly in the USA, I suggest keeping it between yourself & the Lord if you occasionally choose to do so, as instructed in verse 22.
+Since drinking an alcoholic beverage is generally looked down upon in Christian circles, particularly in parts of the USA, I suggest keeping it between yourself & the Lord if you occasionally choose to do so, as instructed in verse 22.
 In other words, only drink in private – like at home or at a campsite – and only in moderation, not to mention only with likeminded (freed-up, strong) believers.
 Why risk making a believer with a weak conscience or a weakness for alcohol stumble due to your actions?
 It’s a matter of selfless love for others, which trumps personal freedom.

 I encourage you to read the whole chapter of Romans 14.